efflore/ui-element/README.md

 `UIElement` does not do many of the things JavaScript frameworks do.

-Most importantly, it does not render components.
+Most importantly, it **does not render components**.
 We suggest, you render components (eighter Light DOM children or Declarative Shadow DOM) on the server side.
 There are existing solutions like [WebC](https://github.com/11ty/webc) or [Enhance](https://github.com/enhance-dev/enhance) that allow you to declare and render Web Components on the server side with (almost) pure HTML, CSS and JavaScript. `UIElement` is proven to work with either WebC or Enhance.
 But you could use any tech stack able to render HTML.
 There is no magic involved besides the building blocks of any website: HTML, CSS and JavaScript. `UIElement` does not make any assumptions about the structure of the inner HTML.
 In fact, it is up to you to reference inner elements and do fine-grained DOM updates in effects.
 This also means, there is no new language or format to learn.
 HTML, CSS and modern JavaScript (ES6) is all you need to know to develop your own web components with `UIElement`.

-`UIElement` does no routing.
+`UIElement` **does no routing**.
 It is strictly for single-page applications or reactive islands.
-But of course, you can reuse the same components on many different pages, effectively creating tailored single-page applications for every page you want to enhance with rich interactivity.
+But of course, you can reuse the same components on many different pages, effectively creating tailored single-page applications for every route you want to enhance with rich interactivity.
 We believe, this is the most efficient way to build rich multi-page applications, as only the scripts for the elements used on the current page are loaded, not a huge bundle for the whole app.
+We also avoid the double-data problem server-side rendering frameworks have, transmitting the initial state as HTML and the data for client-side use again as JSON.

 `UIElement` uses no Virtual DOM and doesn't do any dirty-checking or DOM diffing.
 Consider these approaches by JavaScript frameworks as technical debt, not needed anymore.